Calibratable Disambiguation Loss for Multi-Instance Partial-Label Learning: Abstract

 \section{Abstract}

 \justifying Multi-instance partial-label learning (MIPL) is a weakly supervised framework that extends the principles of multi-instance learning (MIL) and partial-label learning (PLL) to address the challenges of inexact supervision in both instance and label spaces.
 However, existing MIPL approaches often suffer from poor calibration, undermining classifier reliability.
-In this work, we propose a plug-and-play calibratable disambiguation loss (CDL) that simultaneously improves classification accuracy and calibration performance.
-The loss has two instantiations: the first one calibrates predictions based on probabilities from the candidate label set, while the second one integrates probabilities from both candidate and non-candidate label sets.
-The proposed CDL can be seamlessly incorporated into existing MIPL and PLL frameworks.
-We provide a theoretical analysis that establishes the lower bound and regularization properties of CDL, demonstrating its superiority over conventional disambiguation losses.
-Experimental results on benchmark and real-world datasets confirm that our CDL significantly enhances both classification and calibration performance.
+In this work, we propose a plug-and-play calibratable disambiguation loss (CDL) for classification and calibration, which modulates a disambiguation objective by a top-vs-competitor prediction margin.
+The competitor is instantiated either as the second strongest candidate label or as the strongest non-candidate label, yielding two variants that respectively emphasize candidate-level separation and candidate-vs-non-candidate suppression.
+Theoretically, we analyze CDL as a margin-modulated momentum-based disambiguation loss (MDL) objective, derive a lower-bound and a pseudo-label confidence-alignment bound for calibration, and show through gradient and momentum analyses how margin shaping affects weight updates.
+Experimental results on benchmark and real-world MIPL datasets, together with representative PLL adaptation, confirm that our CDL significantly improves both classification accuracy and expected calibration error.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{